dcaro/wrk2004/lab-part1-azcli.md

 ### Connect to your Azure environment

-Search (click the magnifying glass in the start bar) for cmd and open the  Windows Command Prompt.
+Search from the task bar for **cmd** to open the  Windows Command Prompt.
 Type the following command.
 ```cmd
 az login
 ```